openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>storageAccountType is the disk storage account type to use.
+<p>diskStorageAccountType is the disk storage account type to use.
-Valid values are Standard, StandardSSD, PremiumSSD and UltraSSD and omitted.
+Valid values are Premium_LRS, PremiumV2_LRS, Standard_LRS, StandardSSD_LRS, UltraSSD_LRS.
 Note that Standard means a HDD.
 The disk performance is tied to the disk type, please refer to the Azure documentation for further details
 <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#disk-type-comparison">https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#disk-type-comparison</a>.
 When omitted this means no opinion and the platform is left to choose a reasonable default, which is subject to change over time.
-The current default is PremiumSSD.</p>
+The current default is Premium SSD LRS.</p>
 </td>
 </tr>
 <tr>